1989 Chicago mayoral special election

 The Chicago mayoral election of 1989 saw Democratic nominee Richard M. Daley win election to the remainder of an unexpired mayoral term with a 14% margin of victory.
 This marked a return for the Daley family to the office of mayor.
 Daley was elected over Alderman Timothy Evans, the nominee of the newly formed Harold Washington Party, and the Republican nominee Ed Vrdolyak.

-The election was held two years earlier than the next regularly scheduled mayoral election due of the death in office of Harold Washington.
+The election was held two years earlier than the next regularly scheduled mayoral election due to the death in office of Harold Washington.
 Eugene Sawyer had been appointed Mayor by the City Council to serve until the special election.
-He was unseated by Daley in the Democratic primary.
+He was defeated by Daley in the Democratic primary.

 Background

 A lawsuit was filed by an anti-Sawyer coalition of black activists and several Harold Washington supporters demanding a special election be held as soon as possible.

-On May 5, 1988, Eugene Wachowski, judge of the Cook County Circuit Court, argued that a special election would be required to be held in 1989 on the basis of three previous rulings by Circuit, Appellate, and Supreme Court judges and by a 1978 legislative debate from when the Illinois General Assembly passed the then-current election law.
+On May 5, 1988, Eugene Wachowski, judge of the Cook County Circuit Court, held that a special election would be required to be held in 1989 on the basis of three previous rulings by Circuit, Appellate, and Supreme Court judges and by a 1978 legislative debate from when the Illinois General Assembly passed the then-current election law.

-Nominations

 Democratic primary

 Richard M. Daley won the Democratic primary, defeating Eugene Sawyer, who had been appointed mayor by City Council following the death of Harold Washington.
 He also faced Sheila A. Jones and James C. Taylor (State Senator who had also been chief of staff in Jane Byrne's mayoral administration).